runarcn/question-bot/README.md

 # Question of the Week discord bot for the r/traa discord
+This bot is still in development, however it is currently fully functional if you only want two random questions each time the /qotw command is called.

-See /src for all the relevant code
+* See /src for all the relevant code

-The database used is questions.json
+* The database used is questions.json

 ## How to use